 According to USA Today, 83% of adult Americans drink coffee.
 No wonder there is a Starbucks on just about every corner.
-It’s probably safe to say that a cup of coffee in the Seattle chain, or really any corporate coffee house, can cost any where from $2-4 depending on what you’re drinking and what size (however, you don’t have to spend money buying coffee if you invest in the best coffee maker and brew your own).
+It’s probably safe to say that a cup of coffee in the Seattle chain, or really any corporate coffee house, can cost anywhere from $2-4 depending on what you’re drinking and what size (however, you don’t have to spend money buying coffee if you invest in the best coffee maker and brew your own).
 It’s a pricey proposition when you consider that most people drink coffee every single day.
-On that case, you would definitely want to consider the very best nespresso machine in your home that would be budget friendly.
+In that case, you would definitely want to consider the very best Nespresso machine in your home that would be budget-friendly.

 But alas, that’s a timely process and one that can take more time than most people are willing to give in the morning before dashing out the door.
-Enter the single serve coffee pod machines.
-They’re are a wide assortment that range in price and function, and in essence all produce a cup of coffee or espresso in a matter of minutes.
+Enter the single-serve coffee pod machines.
+There is a wide assortment that range, in price and function, and in essence, all produce a cup of coffee or espresso in a matter of minutes.

-Joining that list is the Nespresso Vertuoline.
+Joining that list is the Nespresso Vertuoline, which is different from the Nespresso Vertuo & Milk Frother.
 It’s a new machine from the company, costs $300, and makes coffee and espresso (similar to the Nespresso Milk Frother).
 First off, this isn’t Nespresso’s first machine of this ilk.
 They’ve got one that makes espresso that uses a different set of pods that are more analogous in shape to that of a bullet.
 So make sure you don’t get the wrong pods if you’re thinking about the Vertuoline.
 Now on with the review.

-On the left is a 40oz water tank, and the right a container for capturing used pods.
-You’ll want to use filtered water since the machines doesn’t have a system built in, and in addition to improving taste, this will also help reduce scale build up.
-The base of the machine, where the coffee mug sits can be removed for cleaning (it can capture excess water) and also to allow for larger mugs, such as a stainless steel to go cups.
+On the left is a 40oz water tank, and on the right is a container for capturing used pods.
+You’ll want to use filtered water since the machine doesn’t have a system built in, and in addition to improving taste, this will also help reduce scale build-up.
+The base of the machine, where the coffee mug sits can be removed for cleaning (it can capture excess water) and also to allow for larger mugs, such as stainless steel to-go cups.
 Lastly, the metal tray can be moved to a higher slot for smaller cups, which should help reduce splashing and waste.

-During the brewing process you should here a whirling or spinning noise.
+During the brewing process, you should hear a whirling or spinning noise.
 This is because the Nespresso Vertuoline uses something called Centrifusion technology.
 You see, instead of just forcing hot water into the pod and pouring it out, the Vertuoline spins the pod at up to 7,000rpms.
-This is what creates the crema, or the foam on the top of coffee.
-It’s difficult to achieve this from an at home coffee machine and trust me when I say the Vertuoline does an exceptional job at accomplishing it.
+This is what creates the crema, or the foam on the top of the coffee.
+It’s difficult to achieve this from an at-home coffee machine and trust me when I say the Vertuoline does an exceptional job at accomplishing it.

 So how does it taste?
 Honestly, very very good.
 I’ve spent a fair amount of time in coffee shops thanks to the nature of my job, and I can attest that the quality of the Vertuoline coffee is Intelligentsia good.
 Moreover, it’s consistent.
 I can’t say that I liked all of the flavors, but hence why Nespresso gives you a sampling box.
 And speaking of flavors.
 Each pod has a barcode that is read by the machine, enabling it to brew specific to the coffee or espresso inside.
 This is also how it knows not to overfill the espresso cup.

 Price is likely a concern as are the eco implications.
 Well, rest easy.
 Each coffee pod costs $0.95, while each espresso pod is $0.75.
-Sure, that’s far from cheap compared to traditional at home coffee machines – we did the math and it’s about $32 and $48 a pound for coffee and espresso respectively – but it’s a lot cheaper than Starbucks and tastes way, way better.
-Lastly, Nespresso says their pods, which are made out of aluminum, are 100% recyclable unlike some other pod based machines that use plastic.
+For more info about pods, check out our guide to using a coffee machine with pods.
+Sure, that’s far from cheap compared to traditional at-home coffee machines – we did the math and it’s about $32 and $48 a pound for coffee and espresso respectively – but it’s a lot cheaper than Starbucks and tastes way, way better.
+Lastly, Nespresso says their pods, which are made out of aluminum, are 100% recyclable, unlike some other pod-based machines that use plastic.